hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 need to decide which works best for your installation.
 Each option has a different approach to
 [recovering from failures](./reliability-availability.html#recovery-from-failures-1)
 and should be selected based on your organization's preferences.
+The operational mode is selected at install time and cannot be changed once the install is running.

 1. **Production - External Services** - This mode stores the majority of the stateful data used by the instance in an external PostgreSQL database as